 About Dr. Maylon Hanold

-Maylon Hanold is Director of the Sport Business Leadership program at Seattle University.
-A former olympic athlete, Maylon has taught courses in sport leadership, sport sociology, women and sport leadership, and organizational effectiveness.
+Maylon Hanold is an Associate Teaching Professor and former Director of the Sport and Entertainment Management program at Seattle University.
+A former olympic athlete, Dr. Hanold has taught courses in sport leadership, sport sociology, women and sport leadership, and organizational effectiveness.
 Her leadership research focuses on leadership development, authentic leadership, and empathy as a leadership skill.

 I did research about how women experienced sport, how they experienced their bodies in sport, and what that meant for leadership, empowerment and things like that.
 After getting into Seattle University and doing the program, serendipitously, the sports management program at Seattle Pacific University moved to Seattle University and became housed in the college of arts and sciences.
 After graduating in 2008, I started teaching in the program.